minvws/nl-covid19-coronacheck-website/_questions/en/4-4-mijn-digid-inlog-werkt-niet-wat-moet-ik-doen.md

 You can log in with DigiD via the app (<a href="https://www.digid.nl/en/login-methods/digid-app" rel="noopener noreferrer" target="_blank">Download the DigiD app here</a>) or via the DigiD website, using SMS verification. <a href="https://www.digid.nl/en/login-methods/sms-verification" rel="noopener noreferrer" target="_blank">Read more about setting up SMS verification here</a>.

 Do you need more information about DigiD?
-Contact the Helpdesk on  {{ site.data.translations.phone-digid-helpdesk[page.lang] }} (reachable on working days from 8 a.m. to 10 p.m. and during weekends, between 12 p.m. and 10 p.m.).
+Contact the Helpdesk on  {{ site.data.links.phone-digid-helpdesk[page.lang] }} (reachable on working days from 8 a.m. to 10 p.m. and during weekends, between 12 p.m. and 10 p.m.).

 If you don’t have a DigiD or no digital means, please call the CoronaCheck Helpdesk.